jenkinsci/jetbrains-space-plugin/docs/integration-without-plugin.md

     stages {
         // Before performing any build actions, report to Space that build has started.
         // When Space enqueues build for execution, it only gets a link to created queue item as a result.
         // Notifying that build has started enables Space to match this queue item with a started build instance.
         // This is an optional, but recommended step. stage('Report build started') {
             steps {
+                // Source code must be checked out from git before any build status can be reported
+                // so that we can propagate commit id to the environment variable to be used for reporting build status.
+                // Note also how the GIT_BRANCH env variable is used to specify refspec to fetch as well as branch name to check out from git. script {
+                    def scmVars = checkout scmGit(branches: [[name: env.GIT_BRANCH]], extensions: [], userRemoteConfigs: [[credentialsId: 'ssh-creds-for-space', refspec: "+${env.GIT_BRANCH}:${env.GIT_BRANCH}", url: "ssh://git@git.jetbrains.space/myorg/${env.SPACE_PROJECT}/${env.SPACE_REPO}.git"]])
+                    env.GIT_COMMIT = scmVars.GIT_COMMIT
+                }
                 postBuildResultToSpace("RUNNING")
             }
         }

         // Do your build
         stage('Do build') {
             steps {
                 sh 'sleep 10'
             }
         }
     }

     // Handle all the possible outcomes of the pipeline execution
     // and report them to Space
     post {